🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 2.9 References

 2. van der Pauw, L. J. (1958).
 A method of measuring the resistivity and Hall coefficient on lamellae of arbitrary shape.
-Philips Technical Review, 20(8), 220-224. - van der Pauw Hallmeasurement法の原論文
+Philips Technical Review, 20(8), 220-224. - The original paper describing the van der Pauw Hall measurement method

 3. Look, D. C. (1989).
 Electrical Characterization of GaAs Materials and Devices.
-Wiley. - 半導体Hallmeasurementの実践的テキスト
+Wiley. - A practical text on Hall measurements in semiconductors

 4. Putley, E. H. (1960).
 The Hall Effect and Related Phenomena.
-Butterworths. - Comprehensive explanation of Hall effect
+Butterworths. - A comprehensive treatment of the Hall effect

 6. Schroder, D. K. (2006).
 Semiconductor Material and Device Characterization (3rd ed., Chapter 2: Resistivity).
-Wiley-Interscience. - Hallmeasurement技術の詳細
+Wiley-Interscience. - Details of Hall measurement techniques

 In the next chapter, you will learn the principles and practice of magnetic measurements.
-You will master magnetization measurements using VSM (Vibrating Sample Magnetometer) and SQUID (Superconducting Quantum Interference Device), M-H curve analysis, magnetic anisotropy evaluation, and integrated measurement techniques using PPMS (Physical Property Measurement System).
+You will master magnetization measurements using a VSM (Vibrating Sample Magnetometer) and a SQUID (Superconducting Quantum Interference Device), M-H curve analysis, evaluation of magnetic anisotropy, and integrated measurement techniques using a PPMS (Physical Property Measurement System).

 Disclaimer